 The systematic arrangement of elements in a periodic table discloses certain periodic trends in the properties of elements.
 For example, atomic radii and ionic radii decrease from left to right, moving in a period.
-Understanding the trends in fundamental properties of elements (atomic and ionic radii, ionization enthalpy and electron gain enthalpy) will let you conclude that the periodicity in properties basically depends on the electronic configuration of an element.
+Understanding the trends in fundamental properties of elements (atomic and ionic radii, ionisation enthalpy and electron gain enthalpy) will let you conclude that the periodicity in properties basically depends on the electronic configuration of an element.
 After studying the concepts in detail, we can discover a relationship between chemical properties and fundamental properties of elements.

 Let us first understand the trends of fundamental properties of an element.

 The atomic radii and ionic radii of elements decrease while moving from left to right in a period.
 They increase on moving from top to bottom in a group as the number of shells increases with the increase in atomic number.